ansys/pyconverter-xml2py/doc/source/index.rst

 PyDita-AST
 ==========

-A Python wrapper to convert XML documentation into an RST one.
+A Python libray to convert DITA XML documentation to RST.

 .. toctree::